Expedition Style SUP & Yoga Adventure... for Wild at Heart Women

 Yes it really is THAT cool, just typing it makes me chuckle that it exists, and we are doing it like we are!

-Now that you're HERE, you're almost in on an epic, out in the wild, yoga adventure of a lifetime.
+Now that you're HERE, you're almost in on an epic, out in the wild, yoga adventure.
 I can't get enough of this one and my whole world lights up as the time nears and the women say YES.
-I am truly honored and uplifted to share this with you because I KNOW the glory in it!
+I am truly honoured and uplifted to share this with you because I KNOW the glory in it!

 Take a look at the rough guide to our itinerary below and some other bits of information before booking.
 Keep in mind that spaces are limited to ensure the group dynamic is close, warm and supportive and also allows each woman the opportunity to go to new places within.

-Each of us will have a 60 liter dry bag to fit all we need for 4 nights on the river, guide boats will porter these along with food and kitchen equipment etc.
+Each of us will have a 60 litre dry bag to fit all we need for 4 nights on the river, guide boats will porter these along with food and kitchen equipment etc.

 This is an expedition style trip there will be no ablutions, nothing for miles and we will be totally off the grid.

 We expect gratefully, to be blessed with the same perfection of weather we have been so far.

 The next morning we are up bright and early gathering for movement, meditation and creation before preparing to head out.
 You may wish to offer something into the river to honour the spirits and give thanks for your highest experience.

 This gathering is naturally a co-creation of each individual's vibration, expectations, desires and intentions, once we are on the water we allow for what the elements, practices and blend of women gathered create.